Animal Products

 Eggs + Pork

 Hens must be cage-free with at least 1.5 sq ft per bird; access to perches and nest boxes.
+No gestation or farrowing crates for pregnant sows and adequate space must be provided.

 Humane Farm Animal Care (HFAC)